-Did you know the NNUH was the first hospital to use 4D flow rate technology for identifying heart disease?
+Fun fact: the NNUH was the first hospital to use 4D flow rate technology for identifying heart disease.

 - A group at the UEA lead by Dr Mark Williams has been at the forefront of developing 3D models of the native human colonic epithelium (the outer layer of tissue).
 They have developed a living human intestinal organoid (artificial cells or tissue resembling an organ) platform to study chemoprevention & personalised medicine for colorectal cancer.